bespinian/serverless-workshop/README.md

 1. Click on `Functions` in the left navigation
 1. Choose the function `my-function-AWSUSER`, which you created in level 0
 1. In the `Configuration` tab of the function, select the `General configuration` menu and set the timeout to 1 second
-1. Note that now only <20ms will be available for the DynamoDB query, because our grace period is set to 980ms
+1. Note that now only <20ms will be available for the DynamoDB query because our grace period is set to 980ms
 1. Run `npm install` in the `function` folder
 1. Create a zip file from the `function` folder and upload it to the function
 1. On the functions `Test` tab, create a test event with the following payload `{ "jokeID": "1" }` and click the `Test` button.